nantunes/pentaho-viz-sandbox/docs/platform/visual/bundling.md

 ```

 You should add bundle descriptions for each dependency that is declared in the `package.json` file.
-If using them, skip any Pentaho Platform API dependencies, such as the Visualization API dependency,
+If any, skip the Pentaho Platform API dependencies, such as the Visualization API dependency,
 as these are provided by the platform.

 ## Building it